 The structure of a typical course will require students to read materials supplied by the university, study related materials, and perform personal research on selected topics.
 Confirmation of learning may be determined via papers, projects, quizzes or exams.

 The courses identified as core must be taken in the year indicated (where applicable).
 Core courses are 10ECTS/4US.
-The specialization is worth 20ECTS.
+Each specialization (MAE506 and MAE507) is worth 15ECTS.
 Maximum 3 specializations allowed, two in addition to the one included in the program.
 Additional specializations are subject to extra fees.
 Please refer to the program brochure available under the Programs tab on this Internet site for details.

 |Course Number||Course Name||Core or Elective|